 48 units from completion of elective courses offered by ANU

 Students must achieve a minimum 65% weighted average mark across all compulsory courses undertaken in each period (Summer/First Semester/Autumn and Winter/Second Semester/Spring) in order to continue in the Bachelor of Medical Science.

-Students who do not achieve a minimum of 65% weighted average mark will be transferred to the Bachelor of Science single degree.
+Students who do not achieve a minimum of 65% weighted average mark will be transferred to a different Science program.

 The minimum requirements for admission to Honours program are:

 1. the successful completion of 144 units including a minimum of 48 units of 2000 level science or 3000 level science courses relevant to the proposed field of Honours study, of which a minimum of 24 units must be 3000 level science courses